Two more McDonald's franchisees fined for child labor violations in Louisiana and Texas

 "Since learning of these violations, I've introduced mandatory child labor law trainings for my restaurant managers and conducted regular audits to ensure we're in compliance with labor regulations," Bardell told the Associated Press.

-Laws restricting the number of hours and times of day minors can work were enacted to ensure teenagers' safety in the workplace and that they still have enough time to focus on school, said Betty Campbell, a labor department regional administrator in Dallas.
+Laws restricting the number of hours and times of day minors can work were enacted to ensure teenagers' safety in the workplace and that they have enough time to focus on school, said Betty Campbell, a Labor Department regional administrator in Dallas.

 - U.S. urges meat companies to ensure they don't use child labor